jongheonleee/practice_AI_projects/README.md

 - Introduce > it's app which can recommend movie for user, in detail, when user input a movie he/she like the most my app's going to find 10 movies which is associated with that and try to show 10 movies which is recommend for

+-> later on i will going to make the note record what i has learnd from this nice project